gked/EditContext/TSF1/explainer.md

-# Streamlining Text Input for Touch Keyboards & IMEs with TSF1
+# Streamlining Text Input for Touch Keyboards & IMEs with TSF 1.0

 ## Motivation: